abhirj87/spark-docker-example/README.md

         .
         .
         .
-<h3>validation of results</h3>
+<h3>Validation of results</h3>
-Once the program completes randomly data is checked and verfied by running wc -l command against the source.
+Once the program completes, randomly data is checked and verfied by running wc -l command against the source.
-If the counts are not matching then with will be notified on screen.
+If the counts are not matching then it will be notified on screen.